APTX0910/cv/content/authors/admin/_index.md

 highlight_name: true

 # Role/position/tagline
-role: Master student in NAOC, CAS
+role:
+  - A Master Student at
+  - the National Astronomical Observatories, CAS

 # Organizations/Affiliations to display in Biography blox
 # organizations: